 These super simple paint handprint art frames are adorable and perfect for gifts!
 Any parent or grandparent would love this combination of kid art and handprints!

 This year for Mother’s Day, despite all of my constant nudging to think of something for months, Alex was fruitless on the ideas for what to give his mom.
 So I was stuck just days before Mother’s Day with no idea what to give or make any of the moms in our family.
-Thankfully, I had a 4 pack of nice frames and when I was looking at them, I can up with and idea that I thought would be super cute.
+Thankfully, I had a 4 pack of nice frames and when I was looking at them, I came up with and idea that I thought would be super cute.
 Today I thought I would share with you this adorable handprint art that would be perfect for gifts to moms, dads or grandparents.

 Paint Handprint Art Frames